openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 Deactivating a pod
 ---------------------------------------------------------
-REMINDER: **Pod communication occurs at limited ranges for both pod activation and deactivation due to security safety measures.**  During these procedures make sure that your pod is within a close proximity (~50cm or less) to the RileyLink.
+REMINDER: **Pod communication occurs at limited ranges for both pod activation and deactivation due to security safety measures.**  During these procedures make sure that your pod is within a `close proximity <../Configuration/OmnipodEros.html#optimal-omnipod-and-rileylink-positioning>`_ (~50cm or less) to the RileyLink.

 Under normal circumstances, you should be able to get three days (72 hours) and an additional 8 hours after the pod expiration warning for a total of 80 hours of pod usage.

 * To deactivate a pod (either from expiration or from a pod failure) open Omnipod (POD) tab or menu.
 * Click on the Pod Mgmt button [1]
 * Click on the Deactivate Pod button [2]
-* Keep RileyLink in close proximity to the pod (~50 cm away or less but not on top of the pod) and click Next button [3] to begin the process of deactivating the pod.
+* Keep RileyLink in `close proximity <../Configuration/OmnipodEros.html#optimal-omnipod-and-rileylink-positioning>`_ to the pod (~50cm away or less but not on top of the pod) and click Next button [3] to begin the process of deactivating the pod.

    .. image:: ../images/Omnipod_Deactivate1.png
      :alt: Omnipod pod deactivation I

-* Deactivating Pod screen will appear and you will receive a confirmation beep from the pod that deactivation was successful.
+* Deactivating Pod screen will appear, and you will receive a confirmation beep from the pod that deactivation was successful.
 * IF deactivation fails and you do not receive a confirmation beep, you may receive a red 'No response from RileyLink' or 'No respond from Pod' message.
 * Please click on the Retry button [1] to attempt deactivation again.

 Deactivating pod fails constantly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* If deactivation continues to fail, please click on the Discard Pod button [2] to discard the Pod.
+* If deactivation continues to fail, please click on the Discard Pod button [2] to discard the pod.

    .. image:: ../images/Omnipod_Deactivate2b.png
      :alt: Omnipod pod deactivation II

 * You may now remove your pod as its session has been deactivated.
-* If your Pod has a screaming alarm, you may need  to manually silence it (using a pin or a paperclip) as the Discard Pod button will not silence it.
+* If your pod has a screaming alarm, you may need  to manually silence it (using a pin or a paperclip) as the Discard Pod button will not silence it.

 Pod successfully deactivated
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^